solidcode79/Unofficial-CS6515-FAQ/README.md

 1. People taking this as the last course to graduate.
 2. Grading inconsistency

 Again, if you can take this course earlier, it will just remove the extra stress.
+Although it is difficult to get in before, yet it is not unheard of people taking GA as one of their earlier courses.
+You can always try each semester.

 I'm not sure if there is even substantial grading inconsistency but even if there was I don't see how grading inconsistency can cause a large number of students to fail an exam.
 Sure some people on the fringe with the overall score may get left behind but again how many people.
 This topic generates disproportionate amount of noise.

-For all three exams, I found that the grading was accommodating and a lot of partial credit was given.
+For all three exams in Summers 2022, I found that the grading was accommodating and a lot of partial credit was given.
 To my mind, the only reason to flunk an exam would be to screw up on the problems by selecting a wrong approach.

 ## Do I need to study mathematical proofs to succeed in this course?
 So, the thing I guess every semester there are a few mathsies and they can relate the material to their background and they think ... a ha, proofs, you gotta learn proofs.
 Is that right yes?
 After all the field of Algorithms, and problem-solving has deep mathematical roots [1].
 However, I'm a CS guy and anyone doing this course wants to switch over to CS.
 To my mind, improving your problem solving skills will give you most return on your time invested while mathematical proof not so much.